-In Congo 50% of the cobalt mining sector is owned by Chinese companies and the conquest of the market by the "dragon" began in 2007 with the "minerals for infrastructure" agreement: a consortium of Chinese state companies formed under the name of "Sicomines" it undertook with the Congolese authorities to invest over 6 billion dollars in the infrastructures of the Democratic Republic of Congo in addition to about 3 billion dollars in the mining sector, to obtain concession and extraction rights of 10 million tons of copper and 600.000 tons of cobalt for a period of 25 years, for an estimated total value of between 40 and 84 billion dollars.
+In Congo 50% of the cobalt mining sector is owned by Chinese companies and the conquest of the market by the "dragon" began in 2007 with the "minerals for infrastructure" agreement: a consortium of Chinese state companies formed and following the best practices under the name of "Sicomines" it undertook with the Congolese authorities to invest over 6 billion dollars in the infrastructures of the Democratic Republic of Congo in addition to about 3 billion dollars in the mining sector, to obtain concession and extraction rights of 10 million tons of copper and 600.000 tons of cobalt for a period of 25 years, for an estimated total value of between 40 and 84 billion dollars.

 Infrastructure investments - with the construction of roads, highways, hospitals, railways and facilities for various types of services - are essential for a developing state that aims to open up to foreign capital.
 Beijing strategists offer loans at very advantageous interest rates to African countries in the process of modernization in exchange for obtaining concessions for the exploitation of the main resources produced in the region.
 The objective pursued is preferential (and in fact monopolistic) access to the production chains of essential and equally scarce materials for the high technology industry.
 The result of such a strategy is easy to say: to remain with the Congolese cobalt, 90% is exported directly to China and processed there and sold on the world market.